-The finite size scaling relations in Eqs.~(3) and (4) are tested for the normally-distributed polydisperse suspensions (with $\alpha=0.133$) by computing $\xi$ and $\chi_\text{rig}$ for systems with $N=1000$, $N=2000$ and $N=3000$ particles.
-Fig.~\ref{fig:finitesize} (a) presents the scaling of $\xi/L$ as a function of the scaling variable $t\,L^{1/\nu}$, where $t=(\phi-\phi_{c_{\infty}})$ and $\phi_{c_{\infty}}\approx 0.794$.
-A good data collapse is observed for $\xi/L$ with a value of the scaling exponent $\nu=1.64$.
-As shown in Fig.~\ref{fig:finitesize} (b), the scaling of $\chi_\text{rig}/L^{\gamma/\nu}$ also indicates a good collapse of data with different system sizes.
-The corresponding values of the scaling exponents are found to be $\gamma=7/4$ and $\nu=1.64$, which are consistent with the susceptibility scaling exponent shown in Fig.~\ref{fig:frig_chirig_collapse} (b) and finite size scaling of correlation length in Fig.~\ref{fig:finitesize} (a).
-Interestingly, while the values of the critical exponents $\beta$ and $\gamma$ are consistent with that of the 2D-Ising model, exponent $\nu$ deviates from the value $\nu=1$ obtained in 2D-Ising model.
-Nevertheless, $\nu=1.64$ is in agreement with the value of the critical exponent in 2D percolation transition for continuum off-lattice systems~\cite{Stauffer1985,Domb1987,Okazaki1996}, suggesting that the rigidity transition in shear thickening suspensions can be correlated to a percolation transition~\cite{Mike2024,Goyal_JOR2024}.
+{The finite size scaling relations in Eqs.~(15)-(17) are tested for the normally-distributed polydisperse suspensions (with $\alpha=0.133$) by computing $\xi$, $f_\text{rig}$ and $\chi_\text{rig}$ for systems with $N=1000,\,2000,\, 3000$ and $8000$ particles.
+Fig.~\ref{fig:finitesize} (a) presents the scaling of $\xi/L$ as a function of the scaling variable $|t|\,L^{1/\nu}$, where $t=(\phi-\phi_{c_{\infty}})$ and $\phi_{c_{\infty}}\approx 0.7946$.
+A good data collapse is observed for $\xi/L$ by choosing a value of the scaling exponent $\nu\approx 1.33$.
+It should be noted that the unscaled data are well separated, as presented in the inset of Fig.~\ref{fig:finitesize}~(a), validating the choice of the scaling variables and parameters for obtaining the data collapse.
+As shown in Fig.~\ref{fig:finitesize} (b), the scaling of $\chi_\text{rig}/L^{\gamma/\nu}$ also indicates a data collapse for the different system sizes close to the critical transition.
+Notably, for $\chi_\text{rig}$ the quality of data collapse near the critical point (\textit{i.e.} $|t|\rightarrow 0$) improves with increasing system size.
+The corresponding values of the scaling exponents are chosen to be $\gamma\approx 2.4$ and $\nu\approx 1.33$, which are consistent with the susceptibility scaling exponent found in the cross-over regime near the critical point for $N=8000$ particles, as shown in the inset of Fig.~\ref{fig:frig_chirig_collapse}~(b), and finite size scaling of correlation length in Fig.~\ref{fig:finitesize} (a).
+It is noteworthy that $\nu=4/3\approx1.33$ is in agreement with the value of the critical exponent in 2D percolation transition~\cite{Stauffer1985,JaeDong2011}.
+Similarly, the finite size scaling for the order-parameter $f_\text{rig}$ is demonstrated in Fig.~\ref{fig:finitesize}~(c), where a collapse of data is observed near the critical point with $\beta\approx 0.14$ and $\nu\approx 1.33$.
+It is to be noted that there are two branches of the scaling function $f_\text{rig}L^{\beta/\nu}$, where the upper and the lower branch represents the data for $\phi>\phi_{c_\infty}$ and $\phi<\phi_{c_\infty}$, respectively.
+The inset in Fig.~\ref{fig:finitesize}~(b) and \ref{fig:finitesize}~(c) presents the corresponding unscaled data for $\chi_\text{rig}$ and $f_\text{rig}$, respectively.
+Moreover, similar to the scaling of the order-parameter and susceptibility discussed in section~\ref{sec:frig_scaling}, the consistency in the values of exponent $\beta$, $\gamma$ and $\nu$ with the exponents of 2D percolation transition suggests that the rigidity transition in shear thickening suspensions can be correlated to a percolation transition~\cite{Mike2024,Goyal_JOR2024}.}